ITA Airways: 2022

-On 24 January 2022, ITA announced that MSC Group and Lufthansa had expressed an interest in becoming majority owners of the Italian airline, with the Italian Government keeping a minority stake.
-On 10 March 2022, fellow SkyTeam members Delta Air Lines and the Air France–KLM group also expressed interest in investing in ITA, by teaming up with investment firm Certares.
+On 24 January 2022, ITA announced that MSC Group and Lufthansa Group had expressed an interest in becoming majority owners of the Italian airline, with the Italian Government keeping a minority stake.
+On 10 March 2022, fellow SkyTeam members Delta Air Lines and Air France-KLM also expressed interest in investing in ITA, by teaming up with investment firm Certares.
 Indigo Partners also expressed interest, leaving a total of three interested parties.
 After the deadline ended on 23 May 2022, only MSC/Lufthansa and Air France-KLM/Certares bid for ITA.
 As of 31 August 2022, the Italian government has stated their preference for the Air France-KLM/Certares bid, initiating exclusive talks with the group.
-On 19 January 2023 Luftansa submitted a bid to the Italian Government to begin acquiring a minority share in the airline, with the intention of purchasing the remaining shares over an extended period of time and having the airline join the larger Lufthansa Group.
-On 27 January 2023 the Italian government and Lufthansa signed a letter of intent over the sale of a minority stake, paving the way for exclusive negotiations with the German carrier.

 In its first year of operation, the airline carried 9 million passengers.